postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

 After you connect to a remote or local Git repository, you can use Postman to make changes to your API and collaborate with others.
 Any changes you make to your API definition, collections, or other linked elements always happen on a branch.
 You can work on your repository's default branch, or you can create a new feature branch for your changes.

-If you've [configured a local repository](/docs/designing-and-developing-your-api/versioning-an-api/using-local-git-repo/), any changes you make in Postman are saved to your active local branch.
+If you [configured a local repository](/docs/designing-and-developing-your-api/versioning-an-api/using-local-git-repo/), any changes you make in Postman are saved to your active local branch.
 From there, you can push the changes to the remote repository, where the changes will be available to the others.

-If you've [configured a remote repository](/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo/) but haven't configured a local repository, Postman stores your changes in a local cache.
+If you [configured a remote repository](/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo/) but haven't configured a local repository, Postman stores your changes in a local cache.
 When you're ready to share your work with others, push your changes to the remote repository.

 ## Contents